Aegiphila panamensis

 Aegiphila panamensis is a species of flowering plant in the family Lamiaceae.
-It is native to the Americas, its distribution extending from Mexico to Colombia.
+It is a shrub or tree native to the tropical Americas, from southeastern Mexico through Central America to Colombia, Ecuador, Peru, Venezuela, and northern Brazil.
+It grows in lowland and montane moist and dry forests from sea level to 1,450 metres elevation.

 Description

 The species has elliptic leaf blades 8–19 cm long by 3–7 cm wide on petioles up to 1.2 cm long.
 The inflorescence is a panicle of flowers.
 Each flower has a fuzzy, tubular, cream or yellowish corolla just under a centimeter long.